Azmah-Bad/TCPoverUDP/README.md

 # TCP in UDP

-implmentation of TCP over a UDP socket in C
+implmentation of TCP over a UDP socket in C and Python

 ## to build
 ` > make`
+or just run the python script after installing requirements `pip install -r requirements.txt` then lauch `server` after that start  `client`

 ## Features